mcrimps/poc/numberfield.md

 Maximum
 ```

-Maximum: the highest value the field can contain.
+The highest value the field can contain.
 Valid entries cannot exceed this value.

 ### Minimum